Life after apprenticeships

 I'm now a a Senior Electrical Engineer.
 I primarily deal with high voltage operations covering all the market sectors that Balfour Beatty works in.
 I am currently on site at GSK Montrose in the role of Hight Voltage (HV) Senior Authorised Person.

-Following my apprenticeship, I took many development opportunities such as qualifications in Advanced High Voltage Operations and I also became a member of the Institution of Engineering & Technology and Engineering Council.
+Following my apprenticeship, I took many development opportunities.
+I now have qualifications in Advanced High Voltage Operations, and I am a member of the Institution of Engineering & Technology and Engineering Council.

 I was attracted to Balfour Beatty as a large company carrying out work that I was interested in.
 My father is also a Balfour Beatty employee and he will have 40 years’ service this Easter!